noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 2    EXPR [ (1, _1) -2 ]
 ```

-The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes a Brillig block is about to start.
+The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes a unconstrained code block is about to start.

-Using the `step` command at this point would result in the debugger stopping at ACIR opcode 2, `EXPR`, skipping internal Brillig computation steps.
+Using the `step` command at this point would result in the debugger stopping at ACIR opcode 2, `EXPR`, skipping unconstrained computation steps.

-Use [the `into` command](#into-i) instead if you want to follow Brillig computation step by step.
+Use [the `into` command](#into-i) instead if you want to follow unconstrained computation step by step.

 #### `into` (i)

 Steps into the next opcode.
 A compiled Noir program is a sequence of ACIR opcodes.
-However, a BRILLIG opcode denotes the start of a Brillig code block, to be executed by the BrilligVM.
+However, a BRILLIG opcode denotes the start of an unconstrained code block, to be executed by the BrilligVM.
 For example (redacted for brevity):

 ```
 0  BLACKBOX::RANGE [(_0, num_bits: 32)] [ ]